reubwn/collinearity/README.md

 ### Outputs
 A score file with per-block collinearity scores, average Ka and Ks etc.
+Also writes an MCScanX collinearity file reformatted to remove some of the strange leading whitespaces etc.

 ## calculate_collinarity_breakpoints.pl
 Searches for breaks in collinearity defined as occurrences where homologous blocks cannot be aligned along scaffolds without some rearrangement.